by Emma Norbury, graduate of QHotels Foundation Degree and events and reservations supervisor at The Midland Hotel, Manchester

 After much deliberation, I decided that it just wasn’t working for me.
 I dropped out of university, moved back home and ended up working full-time at a local hotel.
-I enjoyed some of the aspects of my job, the hospitality and events management side of the business had always interested me, but I wasn’t sure how to progress from my role as a receptionist into different positions.
+I enjoyed some of the aspects of my job, the hospitality and events management side of the business had always interested me, but I wasn’t sure how to progress from my role as a receptionist.

-After some research, an opportunity with QHotels caught my eye.
-It was a development programme, working and studying at its conference and events dedicated hotels to gain paid experience and a bespoke Foundation Degree in Professional Hospitality Operations Management within two years.
+An opportunity with QHotels caught my eye.
+It was a development programme, working and studying at its conference and events dedicated hotels to gain paid experience and a bespoke foundation degree in professional hospitality operations management within two years.

-It looked like the perfect way to overcome the previous problems I had faced when it came to getting my degree.
-It was also the first qualification of its kind to be offered by a UK hotel group so I’d be one of the first people to get such a degree, even better!
+It was the first qualification of its kind to be offered by a UK hotel group so I’d be one of the first people to get such a degree!

 Moving from team to team had major benefits.
-I gained a greater understanding of how the hotel worked as a whole, how each team impacted one another, learning the practicalities of each role.
-It also allowed me to experience everything and to choose the specific field I liked the most.
-This led to a permanent position in events and reservations, and a focus on that area in my degree work too.
+I gained a greater understanding of how the hotel worked as a whole and the practicalities of each role.
+This led to a permanent position in events and reservations, and a focus on that area in my degree.

 The two most obvious benefits were apparent right away:

 1. I had a full-time income.
-‘Earning while learning’ means you don’t need to get into debt and you can rely on your own hard work to pay your bills, not on getting your student loan on time.
+‘Earning while learning’ means you don’t need to get into debt and you can rely on your own hard work to pay your bills.

-2. More importantly, I was learning practical things on the job.
-How to manage events and the planning process in real life, putting my theoretical learning into context.
+2. I was learning practical things on the job.
+How to manage events and the planning process in real life.

-The main challenges will include getting used to working and studying at the same time, so never underestimate the importance of time management.
-Moreover, it’s a skill you need in events and hospitality!
+The main challenges include getting used to working and studying at the same time, so never underestimate the importance of time management a skill you need in events and hospitality!